 - Supporting young people leaving the care system: We have begun a pilot programme with Essex County Council to help young people aged 18 to 24 leaving the care system into employment.
 We will help identify job opportunities via our current job vacancies and provide support including coaching and mentoring and interview practice in the run up.
 We will also continue with ongoing coaching and mentoring once a role has been secured.

 - Supporting ethnic minorities: Inspired by work achieved by our internal Black Partner Advisory Group over the last 12 months, we will expand our reverse mentoring scheme, where ethnic minority Partners from across the Partnership mentor senior leaders.
 To cater for a broader range of customers, we will continue adding new products online and in our shops.
 Hosiery from Sheer Chemistry, clothing ranges with AAB and designer Kemi Telford, greeting cards by AfroTouch and new world foods have already launched across John Lewis and Waitrose.

 - Inclusion Committee: Creation of an Inclusion Committee, featuring external advisers who have strong diversity and inclusion experience, as well as our own Partners.
 The committee will help accelerate and scrutinise the delivery of our plans to be a more inclusive business that welcomes and celebrates diversity.

-Further information on our commitments to diversity and inclusion can also be found in our Be Yourself.
-Always Report.
+Further information on our commitments to diversity and inclusion can also be found in our Inclusion Report.
 We were the first UK high street retailer to publish our ethnicity pay gap as part of this report in January 2020 and the first to publish parental pay and leave policies in full last year on our jobs website, so that parents applying to our business know what support is available to them.
 We are also a signatory to the British Retail Consortium’s Diversity & Inclusion Charter.